 3. Dean Emeritus/Emerita, Chair Emeritus/Emerita, Professor Emeritus/Emerita, and Associate Professor Emeritus/Emerita

 These titles imply distinguished and honorable service at the university.
 The awarding of an Emeritus/Emerita title is without salary and is made by the President, upon the recommendation of the appropriate dean.
 See HOOP 50, Appointment to Emeritus or Emerita Positions.

 - membership (without vote) in the department, participation in departmental meetings, and in the general faculty;

-- eligibility to serve on graduate committees subject to the approval of the dean;
+- eligibility to serve on graduate student and other committees subject to the approval of the dean;

 - listing in the university directory;

 - access to departmental/university resources, as specified at the time of the award of the Emeritus/Emerita title, commensurate with level of activity; and

 Emeritus/Emerita faculty are expected to remain willing to assist and advise the university as requested, especially in their area of competence.
-Emeritus/Emerita title status does not obligate the university to provide office or laboratory space; however, space may be assigned and maintained at the discretion of the dean or department head.
+Emeritus/Emerita title status does not obligate the university to provide office or laboratory space; space may be assigned and maintained at the discretion of the dean or department head.

 4. Distinguished Teaching Professor

-Members of an institutional academy of distinguished teachers approved by the Chancellor and the Executive Vice Chancellor for Health Affairs, may use the honorific title Distinguished Teaching Professor to recognize faculty members who have made significant contributions to education.
+Members of an institutional academy of distinguished teachers approved by the Chancellor and the Executive Vice Chancellor for Health Affairs, may use the honorific title Distinguished Teaching Professor.

 5. Regents’ Research Scholar

 Any tenure-track faculty recruit, regardless of rank, is eligible for a Regents’ Research Scholar title.
-To be eligible for this title, the university would identify an important recruitment of a Regents’ Research Scholar and obtain philanthropic commitments for the specific recruitment.
-Recipients of these monies would be known as Regents’ Research Scholars for the duration of the financial support and could also bear the name of the donor.
+To award this title, the university identifies an important recruitment of as a Regents’ Research Scholar and obtains philanthropic commitments for the specific recruitment.
+Recipients of these monies would be known as Regents’ Research Scholars for the duration of the financial support.
+The recipient's title may also bear the name of the donor.